 A $50 application fee is required for international students.
 Mail your application fee to UACCM Admissions at 1537 University Blvd., Morrilton AR 72110 in the United States or pay over the phone by calling 501-977-2045.

-* Provide results of ACT, ACCUPLACER, or COMPASS testing.
+*Provide results of ACT or ACCUPLACER testing.

 Scores are only valid for five (5) years.

 *Provide Evidence of U.S. High School Diploma Equivalency.

 Obtain a document report/evaluation from one of the following:

 Note: Applicants wanting to transfer college credit from an institution outside of the United States should order a course report/evaluation.